-- The Medical Branch or Medical Group post should be located near the Incident Command Post whenever possible - Triage is conducted in-place unless a threat or hazard is identified - The Minor Treatment area should be located in an area visually removed from the other treatment areas - •The Patient Loading area must be accessible to transporting ambulances rganizing the Scene
+- The Medical Branch or Medical Group post should be located near the Incident Command Post whenever possible. - Triage is conducted in-place unless a threat or hazard is identified. - The Minor Treatment area should be located in an area visually removed from the other treatment areas. - •The Patient Loading area must be accessible to transporting ambulances.